xinwenfu/VChat_GMON_SEH/README.md

    <img src="Images/S1.png" width=800>

-   * This infomration is discovered by looking the the Processes Thread Enviornment Block (TEB).
+   * This information is discovered by looking the the Processes Thread Environment Block (TEB).

 3. Examine the SEH chain of the program